playmakerAnup/spring_mvc_jwt/README.md

 # spring_mvc_jwt

-This projct includes all the required configurations in the .xml files.
-Also Filters involved have been explained with comments.
+A POC projct of spring mvc implementation with jwt which includes all the required .xml file configuration.
+Also the filters involved have been explained with comments for clarity.

 ## Getting Started